London To Brighton Veteran Car Run 2025: When Is It? What's The Route? Which Vehicles Will I See?

 What kind of vehicles will I see?

 All sorts!
-An incredible array of over 400 vehicles takes part including open-topped Daimlers, Benzs, Darracqs, Peugeots, Napiers... basically anything that looks vaguely like the car Mr Toad dashes about in, in The Wind in the Willows.
+An incredible array of over 400 vehicles takes part including open-topped Daimlers, Benzs, Darracqs, Peugeots, Napiers... basically anything that looks vaguely like the car Mr Toad drives in The Wind in the Willows.
 You might also see the odd fire truck, Harrods van ... even a penny farthing or two!
-Feast your eyes on the entry list here.
+Feast your eyes on the entry list.

 London To Brighton Veteran Car Run 2024: An old black and white photos of bikes and vintage cars racing